directvt/vtm/doc/architecture.md

 ### DirectVT mode

-In DirectVT IO mode, vtm process multiplexes the following data channels:
+In DirectVT IO mode, vtm process multiplexes the following events:
-- Keyboard event channel
+- Keyboard
-- Mouse event channel
+- Mouse
-- Focus event channel
+- Focus
-- Window size event channel
+- Window size
-- Clipboard event channel
+- Clipboard
-- Render output channel
+- Rendering
-- Shutdown event channel
+- Process lifetime control

 The DirectVT stream can be wrapped in any transport layer protocol suitable for stdin/stdout transfer, such as SSH.